Bridging the gap: Jean Bosco's story

 Looking beyond the “tribe box”

-As the forums continued it started to be become more evident that everyone could now sit together, mix and talk through their problems.
-Therefore, Jean Bosco wanted to encourage the youth in his community to attend initiatives such as the Duhuze forum because they are key to rebuilding a nation like Rwanda, where a seed of division has tantamounted to destruction of humanity.
+As the forums continued it became more evident that everyone could now sit together, mix and talk through their problems.
+Therefore, Jean Bosco wanted to encourage the youth in his community to attend initiatives such as the Duhuze forum because they are key to rebuilding a nation like Rwanda, where a seed of division resulted in the destruction of humanity.
 He said,

 “There are many people in the country with the same ideology as I had and they also need to be helped … Activities that run alongside the Duhuze forum, such as village savings and loans association (VSLA) groups also help us develop and build trust with one another since it allows us all to start our own income generating activities.”

-He also revealed that some of the discussions that happen in the forum help him and his community, in Byangobo, understand their real origin.
+Jean Bosco also revealed that some of the discussions that happen in the forum help him and his community, in Byangobo, to understand their real origin.
 “Through the dialogues we had in the forum I came to learn that all people in Byangabo (Tutsi, Hutu and Twa) belong to the same family lineage … I got really confused.
 We realised that we all originate from one man Ngabo, the person who our area “Byangabo” is named after.”
-Jean Basco could not believe that he “a Hutu” could be related to the Tutsi and Twa.
+Jean Bosco could not believe that he, a Hutu, could be related to the Tutsi and Twa.

 “In Byangabo at least, I have learned that there is no Hutu, Tutsi or Twa.
 We are all one … Duhuze forums have helped the youth to understand their true identity, which has helped them to co-exist … they now feel free to talk through their problems and challenges, and I am sure if these forums continue we will realise real reconciliation in this place.”

 You can see that young people are now sharing and talking to one another, despite the differences that their families could be having … this is a good thing.
 It guarantees peace and collaboration for the future generation of this country.
 I wish it could continue like this in other parts of the country.